23 Jan How to Make a Freedom of Information Request in Nigeria

 - The application is for a large number of records and meeting the original time limit would unreasonably interfere with the operations of the public institution;

 - Consultations are necessary to comply with the application that cannot reasonably be completed within the original time limit,

-- Request Transferred – The institution may transfer the request to another department or agency, if it is of the view is that another public institution has greater interest in the information, may within 3 days but not later than 7 days after the application is received, transfer the application, to the other public institution, and give written notice of the transfer to the applicant.
+- Request Transferred – The institution may transfer the request to another department or agency, if it is of the view that another public institution has greater interest in the information, this may be done within 3 days but not later than 7 days after the application is received.
+Once this is done, the institution must then give written notice of the transfer to the applicant.

 - Part Disclosure – The institution may disclose part of the information requested if the other part is exempted from being disclosed by virtue of provisions of the Freedom of Information Act.

 - Rejection – The institution may refuse to give access to a record or information applied for.
 When this occurs, the institution shall state in the notice given to the applicant the grounds for the refusal, and the specific provision of this Act that it relates to.
 Also the refusal must state:

 - Whether the information or record exists

 - The names, designation and signature, of each person responsible for the denial of such application.